dfinity/keysmith/README.md

 Below is list of commands and their behavior.

 - `account` prints your account identifier.
-- `generate` generates your mnemonic seed.
+- `generate` generates your mnemonic seed and writes it to a file.
 - `legacy-address` prints your legacy address.
 - `principal` prints your principal identifier.
-- `private-key` derives your private key.
+- `private-key` derives your private key and writes it to a file.
 - `public-key` prints your public key.
 - `version` prints the version number.
 - `x-public-key` prints your extended public key.